jmontejo/for-students/_start/01_lxplus.md

 This greatly reduces issues with slow connections.
 Once you do this, the commands you need to use is the same as for normal usage of emacs (which you can easily find online if you don't already know them, see e.g. [here](https://www.gnu.org/software/emacs/manual/html_node/emacs/Basic.html), but there are several other useful resources online).
+Emacs is already available on lxplus, so there's no need to install it there.
 This is just an example, there are several other text editors that can work from the terminal, and you can of course use the one you are most comfortable with.

 ## ATLAS software